Competitive prices for top quality

 Freesia attracts bees and other beneficial insects, which contributes to biodiversity and a healthy garden environment.

-Soil & Location – Use well-draining seed compost and choose a sunny location for optimal growth and flowering.
+Soil & location – Use well-draining seed compost and choose a sunny location for optimal growth and flowering.

-Hardening off – Gradually acclimatise young plants to outdoor conditions before planting them out permanently.
+Hardening off – Allow young plants to gradually acclimate to outdoor conditions before they are permanently planted out.

 Maintenance – Remove wilted flowers (deadheading) to prolong flowering and maintain healthy stems.